 MediClear, on the other hand, combines pea/ rice protein with vitamins, minerals, fiber and other nutrients.

-My All-in-One Shake combines a vegan blend of pea protein isolate, potato protein, and chlorella protein with fiber, prebiotics, probiotics, whole food complexes, antioxidants, vitamins, and minerals.
+My All-in-One Shake combines a vegan blend of pea protein isolate, chia protein, and chlorella protein with fiber, prebiotics, probiotics, whole food complexes, antioxidants, vitamins, and minerals.